 If you want to develop an eye-catching marketing campaign, it goes without saying – you have to think outside of the box and come up with a concept that can get people talking.
-Whether it’s to promote your business, a cause you care about or to show a sign of respect, projecting a symbolic image on an iconic structure is becoming a popular trend that you should consider to promote a positive message.
+Whether it is to promote your business, a cause you care about or to show a sign of respect, projecting a symbolic image on an iconic structure is becoming a popular trend that you should consider to promote a positive message.

 Advancements in technology have made this art form an increasingly popular practice, though projecting images on well-known buildings is a relatively new trick for marketers, but it can help brands develop greater exposure to a wider audience.
-Equipped with a portable gobo projector and an Insta-worthy image to project, you can orchestrate a phenomenon on social media that will likely lead to mass coverage from major news publications — something you can’t afford to miss out on.
+Equipped with a portable gobo projector and an Instagram worthy image to project, you can orchestrate a phenomenon on social media that will likely lead to mass coverage from major news publications — something you can’t afford to miss out on.

 Below, we discuss some of the most iconic projections across major landmarks.